 The project outputs will help inform the EA and NRW's approach to consulting (due later in 2016) members of the public on their assessment of Hitachi-GE's UK Advanced Boiling Water Reactor (UK ABWR).
-Horizon Nuclear Power proposes to build this design at Wylfa Newydd on Anglesey in North Wales and Oldbury in South Gloucestershire.
+Horizon Nuclear Power proposes to build this design on Anglesey in North Wales and at Oldbury in South Gloucestershire.